 Showcasing opportunities with the rural community

-In 2014 the school held its first ‘Countryside Live’ day to highlight the many opportunities for employment and training within rural communities today.
+In 2014 the school held a ‘Countryside Live’ day to highlight the many opportunities for employment and training within rural communities today.
 Organisations, including the Police Force and training colleges, and businesses, both small and large, took part.
 Students were able to gain an understanding of the variety of skills in demand today, from specialised crafts to complex computer knowledge.
 There were opportunities to learn about everything from animal health and care to advanced agronomy and vehicle restoration.

-Several times a year we hold a Business Breakfast to which we invite local business contacts.
+Twice a year we hold a Business Breakfast to which we invite local business contacts.
 This is a chance for us to showcase some aspect of the work we are doing, to enhance students’ knowledge of the business world, for students to experience face-to-face contact with those in the business world and for individuals to network.

 Each year selected Year 10 students are offered the opportunity to participate in the Oxfordshire County Council STEM Apprenticeship Launchpad Scheme.
 This enables students who are interested in Science and Technology to visit Oxfordshire companies in order to see how these subjects can be applied in the workplace and to learn more about routes into these careers.